cjoakim/azure-cosmosdb/presentations/adhoc/pp.md

 ---

-## CosmosDB SQL API

-- Structure of a CosmosDB Account
+## Structure of a CosmosDB SQL or Mongo API Account

 ```
   - Account